Enigmatic-Smile/docs/webhooks.md

     To confirm receipt of a webhook event, your server endpoint should return a <code>200 OK</code> HTTP status code.
 Any other response, or not receiving any response within 20 seconds will be treated as a failure and the API will retry sending request twice (i.e. three tries in total) over the next hour with exponential delays between retries.
 You can see an example implementation for handling webhooks in our [sample application on GitHub](https://github.com/FidelLimited/fidel-api-sample-app/blob/main/server/routes/webhooks.js).
 </div>

-Fidel API sends the data via HTTP POST in JSON format.
+The Fidel API sends the data via HTTP POST in JSON format.
 It will send test events if your Dashboard is in test mode or if you are using test API keys when registering the webhook URLs.
 To receive live events, flip your switch on the Dashboard to go live, or create the webhooks using a live API key.

 There are two ways you can register Webhooks with the Fidel API.
 You can create them in the [Fidel Dashboard, under the "Webhooks" page](https://dashboard.fidel.uk/webhooks) or make HTTP requests using the [Webhooks API](https://reference.fidel.uk/v1/reference#create-webhook-brand).